YTG123-Mods/manhunt-fabric/README.md

 * This mod uses the lodestone compass mechanic introduced in Minecraft 1.16.
 * This mod is configurable!
 Yes!
 You can view the comments in the config itself to understand it.

 This mod also adds a Cloth Config screen you can open using Mod Menu (client-side only, of course).
-You can't configure the disabled dimensions in the Cloth Config screen because it doesn't support arrays.

 ## Planned Features
 * Freezing - Freezes hunters when speedrunner looks at them